German company sells heat pump business to US firm Carrier - KESQ

 German company sells heat pump business to US firm Carrier

-BERLIN (AP) — Germany’s Viessmann Group is selling its business with heat pumps, viewed as a key technology in making heating more climate-friendly, to Florida-based Carrier Global Corp. as part of a 12 billion-euro ($13.2 billion) deal.
+BERLIN (AP) — Germany’s Viessmann Group is selling its “climate solutions” business to Florida-based Carrier Global Corp. in a 12 billion-euro ($13.2 billion) deal.
 The two companies announced the sale late Tuesday.
-It comes as Germany is putting into place plans to phase out gas and oil heating systems as a way to curb global warming.
+It includes Viessmann’s heat pump products and comes as Germany is putting into place plans to phase out gas and oil heating systems as a way to curb global warming.
 Germany’s vice chancellor says the the government will examine the deal.
 A senior opposition lawmaker said that the government’s policies were leading to “a sell-off of the German heat pump.”
 Viessmann says the two the two sides agreed to rule out layoffs for three years.
 Its climate division has about 11,000 employees.